Symptoms and treatment of antenatal depression

 Mental health has quickly become one of the most important aspects of pregnancy.
-Whilst we all have good days and bad, if you have ongoing feelings of sadness, feeling down and/or have lost interest or pleasure in everyday life, then you may be experiencing depression.
+Whilst we all have good and bad days, if you have ongoing feelings of sadness, feeling down and/or have lost interest or pleasure in everyday life, then you may be experiencing depression.

 Depression is the second most common mental health condition that can affect you at any time of life, but the likelihood increases during pregnancy, with up to 10% of women (1 in 10) experiencing depression during pregnancy (‘antenatal depression’).

 Like anxiety in pregnancy, signs of depression may be attributed to other things, like hormones, tiredness and feeling uncomfortable, and hence, the opportunity to get on top of the depression early and before the baby arrives has passed.

 Depression may develop gradually or within a short period of time and may go on for weeks, months or even years, if not treated.
 If it develops during pregnancy, it is likely to continue following the birth of your baby, so getting help before the baby arrives is a good idea.

 Symptoms of antenatal depression

 - Feeling low or numb – some people describe feeling nothing at all

 - Loss of confidence, feeling helpless, hopeless and worthless